jackdahms/Brainfuck-Interpreter/README.md

 Source - where the actual brainfuck code goes <br>

 ##Buttons
-Start - Starts or resumes the program <br>
+Start - Starts or resumes the program. <br>
-Stop - Stops or pauses the program <br>
+Stop - Stops or pauses the program. <br>
-Step - Executes the next instruction in the program <br>
+Step - Executes the next instruction in the program.
+Ignores whitespace and non-essential characters. <br>
+15 Step - Takes 15 steps.
-Reset - Resets memory and output <br>
+Reset - Resets memory and output. <br>
-Save - Allows user to save current program <br>
+Save - Allows user to save current program. <br>
-Load - Allows user to load example programs or previously saved programs <br>
+Load - Allows user to load example programs or previously saved programs. <br>